 Like Mistake #7, it’s a major mistake not having an outline for attendees to jot down notes, questions, underline key points or otherwise stay engaged.
 You may also give attendees other literature to take home with them and use as a reference when preparing to come in and see you.

 This is probably one of the biggest mistakes I see made by attorneys that present seminars.
 They don’t provide any means of getting feedback, collecting data on the seminar attendees and securing a legal and ethical means to follow up with attendees after the seminar (see Mistake #18).
 A response form is also a big part of an efficient appointment-booking process at the seminar (see Mistake #13).

 Joint seminars with multiple speakers can create all kinds of problems.
 You’re trying to develop a sense of connection, trust and rapport with the audience.
 When there are several speakers, the audience doesn’t have enough time to connect well with any one speaker (and the audience may not know who they’re supposed to be connecting with).
 Plus, there may be too many confusing pitches to do different things with different speakers at the end.
 And one speaker may wander off into a wrong direction or eat into another’s time allotment.
 Being the only speaker is the best way to go; you’re in control of the entire presentation and the results.

 So, that’s it for the first ten mistakes.
 How did you do?
 Did you find yourself guilty of making some of these common mistakes?
 If you did, that’s okay.
 That just means that there’s room for improvement.
-And whether you did or didn’t make these mistakes, stay tuned for next month’s newsletter for the remaining ten mistakes!
+And whether you did or didn’t make these mistakes, stay tuned for Mistakes #11 through 20.

 In the meantime, if you are interested in some helpful seminar marketing resources and training available for estate planning attorneys, including an individual consultation and review of your own seminar marketing efforts, please visit: www.ultimateestateplanner.com/seminarmarketing for more information.